 A range of teaching and learning activities are used and are based on good practice in teaching RSE/PSHE education to ensure that all children can access learning and make progress.
-In each year group, an introductory lesson provides the opportunity for children and teachers to negotiate ground rules for the lessons.
+In key stage 1 and 2, there is an introductory lesson at the start of each year group which provides the opportunity for children and teachers to negotiate ground rules for the lessons.
 These introductory lessons can then be referred to throughout the year to help create a safe environment.
 All lessons include ideas for differentiation to stretch the most able learners and give additional support to those who need it.
 Many lessons, stories, scenarios, and video clips provide the opportunity for children to engage in real life and current topics in a safe and structured way.
 Role-play activities are also included to help children play out scenarios that they may find themselves in.